 The promotion of the region will remain focused on positioning the region as a destination with activities that are open and available, and align with what travelers are looking for during this time.
 This will include, but not be limited to, a focus on:

-- Outdoor activities (Firetower Challenge, Waterfall Challenge, paddling, fishing, biking, etc.).
+- · Brand awareness.

+- Outdoor activities.
+(In particular, alternatives to high use areas.)

 - Fresh air and wide-open spaces.

-- Road trip itineraries.
+- · Road trip itineraries.

-- Open attractions and amenities.

 - Continued support of businesses including a focus on take-out, curbside pick-up, and other offerings.